blenderous/blenderous.github.io/cv.md

 - Completed the lesson on `React` and `Redux` from freeCodeCamp.
 - Learning to use ES6 and Babel.
 - Previously used `Angular js` version 1 to make DOM manipulations, interactive elements and have modular front end code (now using `ReactJS` to achieve the same)
-- Familiar with creating simple command line tools using `ES5` in the `node.js` environment
+- Familiar with creating simple command line tools using `Javascript` in the `node.js` environment
-- Comfortable with vanilla `javascript` and `jQuery`
+- Comfortable with vanilla `Javascript` and `jQuery`

 ### MongoDB *(level: beginner)*
 - Learned to use `MongoDB` `noSQL` database using the basic level certification course from the MongoDB website.